gauthamkrishnanibm/jakarta-concurrency-demo/README.md

 Once the server has started, the application is available at http://localhost:9080/jakarta-concurrency-demo/

-Thus app will demo key features of Jakarta Concurrency - ManagedExecuterService, ContextService and ManagedThreadFactory.
+This app will demo key features of Jakarta Concurrency - ManagedExecuterService, ContextService and ManagedThreadFactory.